 If Venice is your destination, here’s where you can score the best deals on hotels in the city.
 And if accommodation prices in Venice spike, don’t worry!

 It has got you covered with options in nearby cities too.
 The hotel browser has a useful map feature that can guide you to the most conveniently located accommodations in Venice.

 If you intend to visit the landmarks I’ve mentioned in this post, it’s crucial to be aware that Venice is grappling with the issue of over-tourism.

 The attractions in the city can sometimes have long queues, particularly during peak season.
 One way to bypass this is to book ‘skip-the-line’ tickets in advance.
 Trust me, you won’t regret it!

 Where to go after Venice?

-- Rome — timeless beauty awaits you here.
-(10 Beautiful Landmarks To See)
+- Rome — Timeless beauty awaits you here.

-- Cinque Terre — the most scenic coastal village in northern Italy!
-(10 Spots With The Best Views of Cinque Terre)
+- Cinque Terre — The most scenic coastal villages in northern Italy!

 Save it on Pinterest.